poppyclark/ridethereef/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 caption: "Rip Curl typography throughout the years "
 comments: true
 ---
-Rip Curl is one of the biggest and most important Surf Brands in the world, it was founded in 1969 and has since grown and evolved to meet the needs of the customers and their philosophy.
+Rip Curl is one of the biggest and most important Surf Brands in the world, it was founded in 1969 and has since grown and evolved to meet the needs of the customers and their philosophies.
 With these changes, the typography has also had to change.

+Both the font and the colours are vital in marketing and attracting clients.

+When they first launched they were rainbow and revolved around

 The `header_feature_image` is optional and you should enter the path to it in the metadata above.